test 33

 Workers’ Compensation Insurance

-Every state, as well as the federal government, has a Workers’ Compensation program to provide compensation to employees who are injured on the job.
-As each state has different rules to abide by, it’s important to keep up-to-date on any changes, especially if you have offices in multiple locations.
-The most common examples of employer violations include failure to:
+Every state, as well as the federal government, has a workers’ compensation program for employees who are injured on the job.
+The laws vary from state to state, and updates occur on different timelines.
+It’s important to track these changes closely, especially if you have offices in more than one state.
+Businesses face several common compliance challenges:

-• Pay benefits to injured or ill employees in a timely fashion
+• Failure to pay benefits to injured or ill employees in a timely fashion

 The Role of HR

-Companies can mitigate the chances of lawsuits filed due to being out of compliance with the above laws by:
+Companies can mitigate the chances of lawsuits by:

-Most lawsuits come about because companies have records that are incomplete or difficult to understand.
-If you don’t practice good record keeping, class-action wage and hour lawsuits can easily be lost, damaging your company’s bottom line and reputation.
-Having solid payroll practices in place along with an online payroll software will go a long way toward helping ensure compliance.
+Most lawsuits stem from inaccurate record-keeping.
+If your data is incomplete or hard to understand, your company is more vulnerable to class-action wage and hour lawsuits.
+These cases damage both your bottom line and your reputation.
+Having solid payroll practices in place along with an online payroll software will go a long way toward compliance.

-It definitely can be, and you certainly don’t want to put your business at risk of litigation or fines due to compliance errors.
+You certainly don’t want to put your business at risk of litigation due to compliance errors.
 Paycor can help.
-With accurate timekeeping, payroll and tax updates, proactive compliance warnings to ensure proper tax setup, consistent recordkeeping and detailed reports, our HCM technology helps you confidently manage compliance.
-We’ve got more than 29,000 customers and more than 30 years’ experience helping business leaders like you.
-Contact us today to see how we can help.
+With accurate timekeeping, payroll and tax updates, proactive compliance warnings to ensure proper tax setup, consistent recordkeeping, and detailed reports, our HCM technology helps you confidently manage compliance.
+We’ve got more than 30,000 customers and more than 30 years’ experience helping business leaders like you.
+Take a free guided product tour to learn more.